musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 fig-caption: # Add figcaption (optional)
 tags: [machine-learning, kubernetes, azure, azureml, ai, mlops]
 ---
-Every AI project needs the big three: compute, storage, and networking - all scalable, reliable, and efficient.
-If you're just experimenting with AI, your provider handles most of this automatically.
-But for companies building real business solutions, things get complicated very fast.
-Many AI projects fail not because of bad models, but because nobody planned how to actually run them in production.

-This is where Platform Engineers deliver the greatest value - turning fragile AI initiatives into production-ready solutions that deliver a real Return on Investment.
-By applying battle-tested DevOps principles including automation, CI/CD pipelines, Infrastructure as Code (IaC), self-service tooling, Observability, and cross-team collaboration - we bridge the gap between experimentation and production reality
+As AI demonstrates its potential to solve real-world problems, more companies are working to integrate it into their business applications.
+Yet many AI initiatives never move beyond experimentation into full production.
+Why?

+AI success depends on three core infrastructure components: compute, storage, and networking all of which must be scalable, reliable, and efficient.
+These critical needs are often overlooked until it’s too late.
+This is where Platform Engineers step in, ensuring the right foundation is in place for AI deployment.

+By applying proven DevOps principles—like CI/CD, automation, observability, and cross-team collaboration—Platform Engineers can help organizations maximize their AI investments.
+These practices simplify deployment, enhance model monitoring, and enable seamless updates.

-In this series, I'll show exactly how this works through a real-world example.
-Follow along as we implement a demand forecasting solution for **GloboJava** ( our fictional coffee chain) using **[Microsoft Azure](https://azure.microsoft.com/)**.
+In this blog post,  I'll walk you through a real-world example, demonstrating exactly how this works.
+Follow along as we implement a Machine Learning (ML) solution for demand forecasting at **GloboJava** ( our fictional coffee chain) using **[Microsoft Azure](https://azure.microsoft.com/)**.
 The solution combines **[Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-machine-learning?view=azureml-api-2)** for end-to-end workflows with **[Snowflake](https://www.snowflake.com/en/)** for centralized data management, all built on MLOps best practices to ensure consistency, reproducibility, traceability, and seamless collaboration across teams

 ![main](https://github.com/user-attachments/assets/ca076648-273c-4ac1-bb7a-8eac9a7cc741)